-- a)For the treatment of parkinsonism; - b)For the treatment of bronchial asthma; - c)For cycloplegia during testing of refraction; - d)For the treatment of poisoning with muscle relaxant drugs.
+- a) For the treatment of parkinsonism; - b) For the treatment of bronchial asthma; - c) For cycloplegia during testing of refraction; - d) For the treatment of poisoning with muscle relaxant drugs.

-24. Drugs applied in case of an overdosage of atropine are:
+24. Drugs applied in case of atropine overdose are:

-- a)Pyridostigmine bromide; d) Ipratropium bromide;
+- a) Pyridostigmine bromide; d) Ipratropium bromide;

-- b)Neostigmine; e) Pipecuronium bromide.
+- b) Neostigmine; e) Pipecuronium bromide.

-- c)Acetylcholine chloride;
+- c) Acetylcholine chloride;